 Yes, a 5-year-old can learn coding.
 Coding for a 5-year-old is possible now more than ever.
 Your 5-year-old can learn coding even if they are not able to read yet.
 They can start out with the basics such as using pre-made block-based coding.
 There are many options from game-based formats to creating a dance party.

 How do you connect a 5-year-old with coding?

 To connect a 5-year-old with coding use the device they are already on.
 Most kids now days are on a device at some point so now you just need to make it educational.
 There are many apps and websites that can be used to introduce kids to coding.
 Another way to connect them is through hands on play with educational toys such as Dot and Dash or Little Bits.

 Here are five key concepts to make your 5 year old's coding adventure easy and fun to kick off!

-Try a free introduction online class with a wide variety of stories and games, such as Scratch Junior.
+Try an introduction online class with a wide variety of stories and games, such as Scratch Junior.